The Great Dane is often described as a gentle giant,

 be aware that many puppy training classes require certain vaccines (like kennel cough) to be up to date, and many veterinarians

-recommend limited exposure to other dogs and public places until puppy vaccines (including rabies, distemper and parvovirus)
+recommend limited exposure to other dogs and public places until puppy vaccines (including rabies, distemper, and parvovirus)

-and friends until puppy vaccines are completed.
+family and friends until puppy vaccines are completed.

 Talk to the breeder, describe exactly what you’re looking for in a dog, and